 BONUS: Take a sibling preparation class!

 Research has proven that taking a sibling preparation class with your child can ease the transition into being a new sibling and prepare your family for a smoother and less stressful beginning.
-If you're on the Eastern Shore, I hope you'll join us for our FREE sibling preparation workshop on January 31st at Little Dreamers Wellness Center in Berlin.
-Register HERE to reserve your spot.
-We hope to see you there!
+If you're on the Eastern Shore, get ready!
+We're gearing up to release our Big Brother/Big Sister class!